enkrs/ubitx_v5/README.md

   * 20412 / 1123 CPP code conversion, before taskscheduler
   * 22164 / 1186 Added task scheduler with one main task
   * 22284 / 1186 Move actions from menu to main
-  * 22262 / 1186 Calibration menu use standard ui
+  * 22168 / 1186 Calibration menu use standard ui, refactor reset